rcclemente/dotfiles/README.md

 1. iTerm2 > Preferences > Profiles > Colors Tab
 1. Open the Color Presets... drop-down in the bottom right corner
 1. Select Import... from the list
-1. Select the Dracula.itermcolors file
+1. Select the Dracula.itermcolors file from ~/iterm_dracula
 1. Select the Dracula from Color Presets...

 - Delete